Christina Olson Studio Manager, Little Wing and Rookies Director

 Jordan is known for his work performing with Write Minded, Cary Morin & Ghost Dog, and I Am The Owl.
 He also works regularly as a session musician for countless other artists across all genres.
 He takes great pride in all he does relating to music, including helping other artists sound their best as a Drum Tech for The Blasting Room.
 Jordan is grateful for the impact music has had on his life and loves passing on the joy of music to his students.

-Mike Shamrock Guitar and Bass Guitar Teacher
+Mike Shamrock Assistant Music Director, Guitar Teacher, Bass Guitar Teacher

 Michael Shamrock Robertson Jr., an American guitarist, was born into a military family that took him from coast to coast before finally settling in Fort Collins, Colorado at the age of 21.
 His earliest musical memories are of singing Billy Idol's "Mony Mony”, watching Michael Jackson's movie Moonwalker, and watching his dad, cousin, and their friend playing "Hotel California" at a backyard BBQ.
 He soon became mesmerized by the unique sounds of Rage Against the Machine, Tool, and Jane's Addiction.
 He began playing guitar at the age of 13, picking up bass soon after.